kmthorn/collectionbuilder-demo1/README.md

-# This is Kate's Learning How to Use Collection Builder Site
+# This is Kate's Learning How to Use CollectionBuilder

 This is just some random text to practice making a commit from her local computer to the repository.